Unit 2 - Practice Quiz

 C. Common Coupling and Temporal Cohesion

-D. Stamp Coupling and Procedural Cohesion
+D. Data Coupling and Sequential Cohesion

 44 You are given a DFD for a command processing system.
 The central part of the DFD shows a single process, Parse Command, which receives a User Command data flow.
 Based on the command type (e.g., 'add', 'delete', 'query'), Parse Command routes a formatted request to one of three separate downstream processes: Add Record, Delete Record, or Query Database.
 This entire segment is identified as a transaction center.
 However, the Query Database process itself is complex: it receives the formatted query, transforms it into an SQL query, executes it, receives raw results, formats the results into a report, and outputs the report.
 How should a structure chart for this system be designed?